 CO2 laser markers have 10x the wavelength of standard wavelength systems.
 They're great at marking paper, resins, wood, rubber and transparent materials (like glass and PET).
 However, it's nearly impossible to mark metal with a CO2 laser marker because the laser light is not absorbed.

 Mechanism and Characteristics of CO2 Lasers

-CO2 lasers are gas lasers that use CO2 gas as their medium.
-CO2 gas is filled and enclosed in the discharge tube where the electrodes used for electrical discharge are arranged.
-Plasma is generated within the gas by an electrical discharge, and the generated light is amplified as it travels back and forth between the total reflective mirror and the output coupler and is output as the laser.
+CO2 lasers use CO2 gas as their medium.
+CO2 gas is enclosed in a tube with the electrodes used for electrical discharge.
+An electrical discharge generates plasma within the gas, and the generated light is amplified as it travels back and forth between the total reflective mirror and the output coupler.
+This light is eventually output as the laser.